costajob/costajob.github.io/_posts/coding/2019-10-22-freedomless.md

 Everything is available, scalable and tangled to the cloud.

 What about migrating from one cloud platform to another?
 Well, if you have separated your business logic from your deployment model it "should" be easy.
-The hard part is recognizing business logic from all of the rest: looking at project codebase you can immediately spot which cloud vendor the application is coupled with, but barely you can tell what it does.
+The hard part is recognizing the business logic from all of the rest: looking at project codebase you can immediately spot which cloud vendor the application is coupled with, but barely you can tell what it does.

+The promise is to reduce costs by using only the resources you need.
+The reality is that price policies change constantly (AutoML anyone?) and costs dashboards are quite opaque tools.

-The option to introduce new solutions later in the application lifecycle and control external dependencies footprint are gone.
-If you are lucky enough a new version of the cloud APIs will suit your problems, after all, they know better than you how things get done.
+Gone are the options to introduce new custom components later in the system.
+If you are lucky enough a new shiny service will emerge to fulfill your needs, after all, they know better than you how things get done.

 Just relax on the seat and let the auto-pilot drive you back home: no traffic jam, no incidents, no thrills, no freedom.